Priest of Love: Production

 Hearing it was going badly, one of the composers, Stanley Seeger, asked Miles to see his solicitor and discuss the project.
 From that moment, Miles was able to cast the film as he wished, as Seeger had just come into an oil inheritance and decided to finance the production.
-Miles felt that McKellen not only had the talent and looks, but the vibrant irascible humour of Lawrence, and delightedly he accepted this leading role, which was followed by Ava Gardener accepting the role of Mabel Dodge Luhan, the wealthy art patroness.
+Miles felt that McKellen not only had the talent and looks, but the vibrant irascible humour of Lawrence, and delightedly he accepted this leading role, which was followed by Ava Gardner accepting the role of Mabel Dodge Luhan, the wealthy art patroness.
 Miles decided from then on to cast actors who resembled the real people in the script, as there were too many portraits and photographs of the main protagonists and their friends to ignore the public’s expectations.
 So he was glad Penelope Keith accepted to play the Hon.
 Dorothy Brett, and John Gielgud, who had worked with Miles previously, to play Herbert G. Muskett, the formidable British censor, who loathed Lawrence and all he stood for.

 Through his Italian co-producers, Miles also found good look-a-like Italian actors for Angelo Ravagli and the local game-keeper, who resembled the portrait Lawrence painted of him later, and whilst in Italy, Miles was amazed to see how little the Villa Mirenda, near Florence, had changed since Lawrence’s day.
 During the shooting, an old retainer at the villa cried out “Lorenzo!” on seeing McKellen, who felt as if he had been applauded.
 Both he and Suzman said that filming in the place where ‘'Lady Chatterley’s Lover'’ was actually written gave a frisson lacking on a film set.
 The superb location also helped inspire the director and crew.

-Other locations where the Lawrence’s lived were found in Cornwall, London, Nottingham, France, New and old Mexico and their beloved Italy.
-Some interiors were filmed at Shepperton Studios for a total ten week shoot, which came in on schedule and on budget.
+Other locations where the Lawrences lived were found in Cornwall, London, Nottingham, France, New and old Mexico and their beloved Italy.
+Some interiors were filmed at Shepperton Studios for a total ten-week shoot, which came in on schedule and on budget.